rajeshvinayagam-lab/MDB-live-2020/README.md

      **"failed to import app: error: error validating Value: auto-password: could not find secret "auto-passwordSecret"**

 # Create Secrets
 While the previous command failed, it did create a new Realm App.
-We will just need to create the missing Secrets which are our Organisation ID, Public-Key and Pribate-Key (to run our `getData` function).
+We will just need to create the missing Secrets which are our Organisation ID, Public-Key and Private-Key (to run our `getData` function).

  * Run the following to create a new Realm App:
    * `realm-cli secrets create -n billing-orgSecret -v <orgId>`